jbrudvik/word-count/README.md

 A browser extension for viewing the number of words in text selections.
 When activated, the count appears in the top-right corner of the browser window.

-- Select text (with mouse or keyboard) to see the number of words.
+- Select text (with mouse or keyboard) to see the number of words
-- Quickly view the number of words on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a).
+- Quickly view the number of words on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a)
-- Click the extension button to activate/deactivate.
-The ESC key can also be used to deactivate.
+- Click the extension button to activate/deactivate

 Words are counted by splitting selected text on whitespace and considering resulting groups of characters to be words if they contain at least one "alphanumeric" character.